IfaImty/IfaImty/README.md

 - 🌱 I’m currently learning advanced algorithms and exploring the field of AI.
 - 🤝 I’m looking to collaborate on open-source projects that make a social impact.

-## 🎤 Other Interests
-- 🎙️ Compereing
-- 🎨 Flyer desining

 ## 📚 Education

 **B.Sc. in Computer Science and Engineering**